robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > [k3829] "We need to create a political safe space by going slow on
 > germline editing so that we can continue working on somatic cell edits,"
 > one participant said.
+>
-In the end, they decided to call for a temporary
+> In the end, they decided to call for a temporary
 > halt on germline editing in humans, at least until the safety and social
 > issues could be further understood.

 > [k3881] Church's bio-enthusiasm was given a boost in the popular press by
 > one of his Harvard colleagues, the well-known psychology professor Steven
 > Pinker.
 "The primary moral goal for today's bioethics can be summarized
-> in a single sentence," he wrote in an op-ed for the Boston Globe.
+> in a single sentence," he wrote in an op-ed for the __Boston Globe__.
 "Get
 > out of the way."
 He took a brutal swipe at the entire profession of
 > bioethicists.
 "A truly ethical bioethics should not bog down research in
 > red tape, moratoria, or threats of prosecution based on nebulous but
-> sweeping principles such as 'dignity,' 'sacredness,' or 'social justice,'
+> sweeping principles such as 'dignity,' 'sacredness,' or 'social justice,'"
-> " he argued.
+> he argued.
 "The last thing we need is a lobby of so-called ethicists."

 > [k3929] In Russia, there were no laws to prevent the use of gene editing
 > in humans, and President Vladimir Putin in 2017 touted the potential of